carlosdavila91/carlosdavila91.github.io/_posts/2020-07-14-animating-scatterplot.md

 my_dpi=100
 ```

-We need to transform the categorical column `continent` in a numerical value group1->1, group2->2...
+To then group by `continent`, I found it was necesary to transform this variable into categories.

 ```python
 df['continent']=pd.Categorical(df['continent'])
 ```

 Something I had to do was to play with the axis limits.
-Here we can see that the max value for the Y axis (247) is way higher than the one that I setup afterwards (30).
+Here we can see that the max value for the Y axis (247) is way higher than the one that I set up afterwards (30).
 Data science is about making decissions.
-Here I chose to tell the story this way to highlight the linear relationship throughout the time between the axis variables.
+Here I chose to tell the story this way to highlight the linear relationship that stands out throughout the time between the GDP per capita and the CO$_2$ Emissions.
 Otherwise, this relationship is harder to appreciate.

 Furthermore, the amount of countries above the CO$_2$ Emissions limit of 30 are few and happens occasionaly.
 In a profesional context, the best practice would be to investigate if these data points are outliers or errors.

 ```python
 xmin = int(df['gdp_per_capita'].min())